Books, Pamphlets, Maps, and Brochures

 Boy Scouts may earn an historical trail patch by reading this guide,

 hiking the designated trail, visiting a museum along the way,

-and answering questions related to W3R® historical events in that area.
+and answering questions related to the historical events for the trail.

 See the Hiking section above